 The Synod Synthesis document from October 2023 called for: “More reflection and formation in order that we can manage conflicts in a nonviolent way” and “Careful consideration of nonviolence and legitimate self-defence.”

-For those who are unable to attend in person, the seminars will be livestreamed on our YouTube channel and recorded for later viewing.
+For those unable to attend in person, the seminars were livestreamed on our YouTube channel and recorded for later viewing.

 October 4.
 Nonviolence: Faithful and Effective